If you’re exploring ways to earn from crypto, this guide summarizes ten common approaches you can consider today. By Ginger Perry, updated 2026.

 Way 6: Complete Crypto Microtasks

-If you have spare time, you can earn small amounts of crypto by testing apps, watching ads, answering surveys, or viewing short videos.
+If you have spare time, you may be able to earn small amounts of crypto by completing tasks such as testing apps, watching ads, answering surveys, or viewing short videos.

-Microtask opportunities frequently appear on platforms like Bitcoin Rewards, Coinbucks, and Bituro.
-Payouts are modest, so volume and consistency matter.
+Microtask listings often appear on platforms like Bitcoin Rewards, Coinbucks, and Bituro.
+Because payouts are usually modest, your results depend on both task volume and how consistently a platform pays out.

 Way 7: Work for Crypto Companies

-Examples of marketplaces and job boards that pay in crypto include:
+Marketplaces and job boards that list crypto-paid work include:

 - Coinality